blakeleiker/python_class/README.md

 ## Getting started

 Your first task is to create a new python virtual environment.
-To do this, first you need to install pip3 and virtualenv.
+To do this, first you need to install pip3.

 Note that these instructions assuming that you are working in a Linux environment.
 The process is similar for OSX or Windows, but I don't cover it here.
 Refer to the official pip installation instructions for all possible installation methods.